DeanWard/janus-mcp/README.md

 Your AI can work with responses in multiple formats:

-**Compact**: Token-efficient format that reduces response size by 60-80% compared to JSON.
+**Compact**: Token-efficient format that reduces response size significantly compared to JSON.
 Ideal for cost optimization and quick scanning of large endpoint lists.

 **Structured**: Readable text format with clear labels and organization.
-Balances readability with token efficiency, reducing size by 40-60%.
+Balances readability with token efficiency, reducing size slightly compared to JSON.

 **Markdown**: Formatted documentation-style output with headers, code blocks, and emphasis.
 Excellent for generating API documentation or detailed explanations.